foonet/foo/README.md

 U CAN USE THIS AT YOUR OWN RISK.

-If you see any bug please send all infos at foonet[@]hotmail.com ..
+If you see any bug please send all infos at foonet AT hotmail DOT com ..

 See, ya!